 GPS

-If you can't use Waze or Google Maps, bringing a portable GPS from home with an updated map of France is highly recommended.
+So if you can't use Waze, Google Maps or Apple Maps, bring a portable GPS from home with an updated map of France.

 As long as you are a tourist and have a valid driver’s license written in the Roman alphabet from your country, you don’t need to carry an international driving permit to drive in France.
 The minimum age to drive in France is 18 years old.
 However, rental agencies may not hire a car out to people under 21 to 25, or with less than a year's driving experience, depending on the agency.

-Unless specified otherwise, these are the speed limits you have to observe when driving in France:
+Unless specified otherwise, these are the speed limits you must observe when driving in France:

 • Cities: 50 km/hour (31 miles/hr).
 This limit applies as soon as you pass the white and red sign with the city name.
 There won’t necessarily be a “50” sign.